Single Component Tutorial: How to Create a Mouse Mover Using a Servo

 Servo component

-You will then see where you can put in Attributes for the servo.
+After clicking Create, you see where you can put in attributes for the servo.
 This is where you tell Viam which hardware pin to use to control the servo.

 The attribute section will look like this: